bids-standard/BEP028_BIDSprov/bep028spec.md

 ### 2.4 Environment (Optional)
 Environment records are OPTIONAL.
 If included, each Environment record is a JSON Object with the following fields:

+> [!CAUTION]
+> TODO: do we need a Type field for Environment?
+> TODO: Environment not currently defined in the BIDS-Prov context

 <table>
   <tr>